SOFAEnclave/enclave-configuration-service/README.md

 As far as now, we support the following type of secrets:

-- AES-GCM 256 key
+- AES-GCM256 key
 - RSA key pair
 - SM2 key pair
 - Self-signed certificate and key
-- Secret imported by user (Bring your own seret)
+- Secret imported by user (Bring your own secret)
 - Application sensitive configurations as key-value pair